 How should I prepare for NSO?

-- Understand the standard of questions: If you are appearing for NSO, then expect questions of varying difficulty level.
+- Understand the standard of questions: If you are appearing for NSO, then expect questions from varying difficulty levels.
 The questions test logical and observational skills of the students.
 There will be no direct questions but rather an application of a previously studied concept is more likely to form the base of a question.

-- Practice sample papers: Solving the sample paper will give you a fair idea of the pattern of questions asked.
-They are also good for improving your pace of attempting paper in the limited time.
+- Practice sample papers: Solving sample papers will give you a fair idea of the pattern of questions asked.
+They are also good for improving your pace at attempting a paper in a limited amount of time.
 The sample papers can be obtained from the official website.

-- Know the relevant books: You must thoroughly study course books suggested by your school board (ICSE/ CBSE/ State Board).
-In addition to this, you can refer to books available for Olympiad preparation to get a good rank in NSO.
+- Know the relevant books: You must thoroughly study the various course books suggested by your school board (ICSE/CBSE/State Board).
+In addition to this, you can refer books made for Olympiad preparations to get a good rank in NSO.

 The books prescribed for NSO are as follows: